skazsi/skazsi.github.io/_pages/home.md

 excerpt: >
   Thoughts by a software engineering manager, a passionate Java developer, a software architect and a software craftsman.<br />
 feature_row:
-  - image_path: /assets/images/ai-for-humans-or-for-computers.png
+  - image_path: /assets/images/cv.png
-    title: "Why AI Will Not Replace Developers"
+    title: "How I Review Resumes"
-    excerpt: "What a few individuals worked on for decades is now amazing millions.
-Suddenly everyone wants to participate in it.
-Everyone plays with it and looks for potential usage of it.
-Everyone wants artificial intelligence in their products, services, or applications, and that's all right.
-It is the time to be amazed and also to overreact it."
+    excerpt: "As a hiring manager, I have reviewed countless resumes.
+Over time, I have established my selection criteria, what I was looking for and what I assumed to be red flags.
+In this article, I share my way of reviewing logic."
-    url: "/articles/why-ai-will-not-replace-developers"
+    url: "/articles/how-i-review-resumes"
     btn_class: "btn--primary"
     btn_label: "Read Article"
   - image_path: /assets/images/article.png